Angelo Dundee: Reputation

 Throughout his professional career, Dundee was widely respected as a decent, honorable man in an often corrupt sport.
 Perhaps the greatest tribute to Dundee was paid by Howard Cosell who said "If I had a son who wanted to be a fighter and I couldn't talk him out of it, the only man I would let train him is Angelo Dundee".

 Retirement

 Parade of Champions at International Boxing Hall of Fame in Canastota, NY, 2008.

 In 2005, Dundee was hired to train Russell Crowe for Crowe's characterization of James J. Braddock in Cinderella Man.
 To that end, Dundee traveled to Australia to work with the Oscar-winning actor and appeared in the film as "Angelo" the corner man.
 In November 2008, he was hired as a special consultant for Oscar De La Hoya's fight with Manny Pacquiao.

 Death

-Dundee died peacefully while night sleeping at his senior resident apartment at the age of 90 on February 1, 2012, in Tampa, Florida.
+Dundee died peacefully while sleeping at his senior resident apartment at the age of 90 on the night of February 1, 2012, in Tampa, Florida.
 A funeral was held on February 10, 2012, at the Countryside Christian Center in Clearwater, Florida, attended by a crowd of several hundred mourners, among them Muhammad Ali.
 Dundee's body was buried in Sylvan Abbey Memorial Park cemetery in Clearwater, Florida.